Annual Technical Report 2006 on Trademark Information Activities submitted by United States of America (SCIT/ATR/TM/2006/US)

 Publishing, printing, copying techniques

 The USPTO extracts text and image data to generate the weekly publication of the electronic Official Gazette and enable the printing of paper copies of the registration certificates and updated registration certificates.
-The textual elements of these products are exported from the Office’s central database along with the representations of the marks which are extracted from a database of digitized images, automatically inserted into the layout.
-The results are both posted on the USPTO’s Website and forwarded, electronically, to the publisher, the U.S. Government Printing Office (GPO), as a Postscript file.
+The textual elements of these products are exported from the Offices central database along with the representations of the marks which are extracted from a database of digitized images, automatically inserted into the layout.
+The results are both posted on the USPTOs Website and forwarded, electronically, to the publisher, the U.S. Government Printing Office (GPO), as a Postscript file.
 This process results in the fully automated formatting of the electronic Official Gazette and printing of the registration certificates.
-Improvements realized include increased economy and reduced cost and publication time – allowing for closer quality review of the products prior to publication.
-Additional reductions in process time are expected in the near future, as this process possesses the potential to further reduce overall cycle time.
+Improvements realized include increased economy and reduced cost and publication time allowing for closer quality review of the products prior to publication.
+In 2006 the Office reduced the process cycle time by one week and continues to believe that there is the potential to further reduce overall cycle time.

 Main types of announcements of the Office in the field of trademark information